sidequery/hogflare/README.md

     Pipeline --> R2["R2 Data Catalog<br/>(Iceberg/Parquet)"]
 ```

-Notes:
-- The pipeline never calls DOs.
-Only the Worker reads/writes Persons + Groups state.
-- Person ID counter is only accessed by the Persons DO.

 ## Why?

 PostHog is a nice-to-use web & product analytics platform.
 However, self-hosting PostHog is prohibitively complex so most users seem to rely on the cloud offering.
 This is an alternative for cost-conscious data folks & businesses interested in a low maintenance way to ingest web & product analytics directly into a managed data lake.